-If you’re shopping for the cheapest electric car, the good news is you no longer have to spend north of $30,000 just to get into one.
+If you’re shopping for the cheapest electric car, the latest in EV news is you no longer have to spend north of $30,000 just to get into one.

 Nor are these entry-level models necessarily bare-bones; even the least expensive now come with five-star safety ratings and tech, as well as usable cabin space and warranties that look reassuring on paper.
-The caveat is the stuff you’ll notice after the honeymoon: smaller batteries mean tighter range, DC fast-charging can be modest, and some ‘from’ prices rely on conditions that don’t suit every buyer.
+The caveat is the stuff you’ll notice after the honeymoon: smaller batteries mean tighter range, lower cost of owning an EV and cost to charge an EV, DC fast-charging can be modest, and some ‘from’ prices rely on conditions that don’t suit every buyer.

-The good news is in 2025 there are now eight electric vehicles in Australia priced from below $40,000, and though the Hyundai Inster and discontinued MG ZS EV are off that list, the most affordable of them now starts at just $23,990 before on-roads.
+In 2026 there are now ten electric vehicles in Australia that start from below $40,000, with the most affordable of them starting at just $23,990 before on-roads: the BYD Atto 1.

 If you’re chasing the cheapest electric car you can buy new in Australia, the BYD Atto 1 is now firmly in the conversation.
 It’s a small, city-first hatch measuring 3990mm long, with a 308-litre boot that’ll handle the weekly shop and a couple of soft bags without drama.